-Apart from the length, difficulty level and the vocabulary used in the passage, another or rather the most important aspect of these questions is the topics on which the passage may be asked.
+Apart from the length, difficulty level and the vocabulary used in the passage, another or rather the most vital aspect of these questions is the topics on which the passage may be asked.

-Mostly the comprehension is based on a piece of recent news or topics related to the competitive exam or can be from any other sphere of life but what must be noted is that even if the candidate has a wider idea of the topic, his answers shall only be based on the information mentioned in the passage.
+The comprehension is generally based on a piece of recent news or topics related to the competitive exam or can be from any other sphere of life.
+However, it is essential to note that even if the candidate has a wider idea of the topic, his answers should only be based on the information mentioned in the passage.

-Given below are a few spheres from which the topic for reading comprehensions can be picked:
+Given below are a few spheres from which the topic for reading comprehensions may be picked:

-- Current Events: Mostly the passage is picked from a recent development across the world which was must is hype and in the news
+- Current Events: Mostly the passage is picked from a recent development across the world, which may be hype and is in the news.

-- Social Sciences: This is another sector from which passage may be put forth in the Verbal Ability section
+- Social Sciences: This is another sector from which the passage may be put forth in the Verbal Ability section.

-- Philosophy & Psychology: The comprehension may deal with topics of philosophy and psychology, making the topic a bit more complicated for the candidate
+- Philosophy & Psychology: The comprehension may deal with topics of philosophy and psychology, making the topic moderately complicated for the candidate.

-- Imaginary Events: It is also possible that the passage me be based on fictitious information which may not be realistic and just be imaginary
+- Imaginary Events: It is also possible that the passage may be based on fictitious information which may not be realistic and just be imaginary.